 For example, you have launched a server on Cloudways WordPress managed hosting and chose the data center in London, UK.
 This is where your WordPress site is physically hosted and all the requests are handled from here.
 Your site will be lightning-fast if browsed by the users located in Europe but it can load a bit slower for the users browsing from Tokyo or Manila.
 That’s because the distance between Tokyo and London is further than Paris and London.

 Best CDN for WordPress lessen this distance by delivering content to the user from the nearest server.
 In order to reduce the distance between the user and the web content, CDN keeps a cached copy of the content in multiple servers located worldwide.

 Almost all WordPress sites need a CDN and the number of sites using CDN is increasing exponentially.
 Businesses that are operating in multiple geographical locations are relying on these CDN services for the same reasons (discussed earlier in this article).
 However, if you are running a site that only targets users from the same location as your web hosting then using a CDN is not ideal.
 In fact, it can cause bad user experience as users might have to face delays due to an unnecessary interference of extra connections between the user and hosting.

 Let’s see which popular businesses use CDN for WordPress to speed up their WordPress sites.

 - Online Education

-Over the time Content Delivery Network (CDN) has improved a lot.
-Having a WordPress CDN on WordPress site has many advantages that cannot be ignored.
+Over time, the Content Delivery Network (CDN) has improved a lot.
+Having a WordPress CDN on the WordPress site has many advantages that cannot be ignored.
 Let’s see them in detail!